 2. Good Children Do Their Homework and Weekly Chores

 Virtuous children strive to become the best they can possibly be!
 They have goals to succeed in things they are interested in and fair well in their class subjects.
 For sure, they aim to please and forever do their homework, class assignments and weekly chores.
 Pleasant children may enjoy one or more hobbies, and good kids love to make time to play outdoors.
-They play with the children in their neighborhood and usually are involved with a competitive sport or art project, such as dance, acting or music.
+They play with the children in their neighborhood and usually are involved in a competitive sport or art project, such as dance, acting or music.
 A good child also draws inspiration from their parents and teachers and from certain role-models, and celebrities.

 3. A Gem of a Child Keeps Himself Occupied

 A good child keeps himself busy with interesting things!
 A fascination with stamp history, coins, or mystery books will intrigue him to start a collection.
-He may want to tend a vegetable or flower garden, or may enjoy starting to build things such as model airplanes or a miniature dollhouse, for instance.
+He may want to tend a vegetable or flower garden or may enjoy starting to build things such as model airplanes or a miniature dollhouse, for instance.
 Girls usually enjoy getting involved with sewing, modeling, drawing, writing or reading.

 Children who love to do worthwhile things don’t have time to spend ridiculous hours watching television programs.
 This is because they love to do their chores at home, keep their room tidy and are thinkers of things they learn in school and experience in life.
 They act upon their experiences too.